junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2.md

 - [ ] Update the project roadmap with progress (green tick emoji's and relevant comments or notes) and next steps

 ## Verification Checklist
-- [ ] Twilio SDK installed and configured in Lambda function
+- [x] Twilio SDK installed and configured in Lambda function
-- [ ] Environment variables set up for Twilio credentials
+- [x] Environment variables set up for Twilio credentials
-- [ ] WhatsApp template message sending implemented
+- [x] WhatsApp template message sending implemented
-- [ ] API key authentication preserved from Phase 1a
+- [x] API key authentication preserved from Phase 1a
-- [ ] Request ID tracking preserved from Phase 1a
+- [x] Request ID tracking preserved from Phase 1a
-- [ ] Structured logging with request IDs implemented
+- [x] Structured logging with request IDs implemented
-- [ ] Error handling implemented for Twilio API calls
+- [x] Error handling implemented for Twilio API calls
-- [ ] CDK stack updated with environment variables
+- [x] CDK stack updated with environment variables
-- [ ] WhatsApp messages successfully sent to test phone number (verified with caution)
+- [x] WhatsApp messages successfully sent to test phone number (verified with caution)
-- [ ] Testing conducted with appropriate pauses between messages
+- [x] Testing conducted with appropriate pauses between messages
-- [ ] Documentation and diagrams updated with new functionality
+- [x] Documentation and diagrams updated with new functionality
-- [ ] Changes committed to Git repository
+- [x] Changes committed to Git repository
-- [ ] Successfully deployed to AWS production environment
+- [x] Successfully deployed to AWS production environment

+## Testing Completion

+We have successfully completed all phases of the testing schedule:

+### Phase 1: Mock-Based Testing ✅
+- **Error Handling Tests**: Successfully tested handling of invalid phone numbers, missing required fields, service disruptions, and malformed payloads.
+Fixed an issue with API key validation.
+- **Edge Case Tests**: Verified handling of minimum required fields, very long field values, special characters, international phone numbers, and empty optional fields.
+- **Webhook Response Tests**: Confirmed proper processing of basic webhook messages, webhooks with media, and handling of malformed payloads.
+- **Logging Tests**: Verified request and error logging functionality, including request ID tracking.
+- **Security Tests**: Tested API key validation for both valid and invalid keys, and fixed issues with the validation process.
+- **Performance Tests**: Demonstrated quick response times for all operations, with an average response time under 0.5 seconds.

+### Phase 2: Limited Real Message Testing ✅
+- **Basic Real Message Test**: Successfully sent a WhatsApp message using template variables to phone number +447835065013.
+- **Fallback Values Test**: Successfully sent a WhatsApp message using fallback values to phone number +447835065013.
+- Both messages were received promptly and contained the expected content.

+### Phase 3: Concurrency Testing ✅
+- **Test Configuration**: Used 4 different phone numbers: +447835065013, +447789690081, +447759213004, and +447929333733.
+- **Test Results**:
+  - All messages were delivered successfully with status code 200
+  - Performance metrics:
+    - Average response time: 0.4043 seconds
+    - Maximum response time: 0.4058 seconds
+    - Minimum response time: 0.4031 seconds
+  - All messages were received by the recipients, confirming the system's ability to handle multiple simultaneous requests.

 ## Next Steps
 After completing Phase 2, we'll move on to Phase 3 where we'll implement advanced features such as: